Heroin (diacetylmorphine, known as diamorphine in the UK) is a semi-synthetic opioid

 The word heroin comes from the German 'heroisch' which translates as 'heroic', widely speculated to be a referral to the 'heroic' effects it bestowed on the user.

 Heroin is a derivative of morphine in which the 3- and 6- hydroxy groups have been acetylated, typically by condensation with acetic anhydride.
 In 1874 in an attempt to develop a non-addictive, and therefore safe, analgesic as an alternative to morphine, and was marketed by the German pharmaceutical company Bayer in the early 1900s as a 'cure' for morphine addiction, and even a cough remedy for children.
-Despite the original claims, history and science tell us that heroin failed to live up to it's expectations, as repeated administration inevitably led to decreased tolerance, physical and psychological dependence, and eventually addiction.
+Despite the original claims, history and science tell us that heroin failed to live up to it's expectations, as repeated administration inevitably led to increased tolerance, physical and psychological dependence, and eventually addiction

 Internationally, heroin abuse and addiction is considered to be a serious socio-economical problem.
 Although it is still prescribed as a painkiller and to long-term opiate